vincedgy/graphql-tutorial/README.md

 ```

-now you can launch yourself the production build
+Now you can launch yourself the production build

 ```shell
 $ node ./build/bundle.js